oVirt/ovirt-site/source/feature/glustervolumesnapshots.html.md

 #### Main tab "Volumes"

 A new action-group "Snapshot" would be introduced under actions for a volume.
-This would consist two actions namely "New" and "Options".
+This would consist of actions namely "New", "Options" and "Schedule".

 The action "New" could be performed on a selected volume from the list to create a new snapshot.
 If no volume selected in the list, the action remains disabled.

 The action "Options" could be used for setting the configuration parameters related to snapshot for a specific volume or cluster.
 Details about the action is provided in below sections.

+The option "Schedule" can be used for scheduling the snapshot for the selected volume.

 ![](VolumeList1.png "VolumeList1.png")